-- In a more specific example, the combined under-performances off Catwoman and Elektra pretty much killed off female superhero movies, even as superhero movies became a huge, reliable box office draw a few years later.
+- The combined under-performances off Catwoman and Elektra pretty much killed off female superhero movies, even as superhero movies became a huge, reliable box office draw a few years later.
 It took a massive push-back from fans (who frequently pointed out that those movies flopped not because the leads were female but because... well, they weren't all that good,) to get the studios to finally throw audiences a bone and announce Wonder Woman and Captain Marvel movies for their respective franchises.
-Interestingly, the revolt was from both women and men, who simply want good stories adapted to film, regardless of whether the lead is a white man.

 - The first Twilight movie nearly experienced this.
 The idea that female moviegoers alone could turn a film into a blockbuster hit was considered so unthinkable that, when Paramount was adapting the movie, they tried to make it far more action-heavy (basically, a high school version of Underworld or Blade) in order to attract the male audience that they thought was necessary.
 This page goes into detail on the changes that would've been made.
 These plans were vetoed by Stephenie Meyer, leading to Summit's far more faithful adaptation.